 The VP for Student Development shall have authority and discretion for action in any other type of emergency.
-The Dean will seek advice in an emergency from local authorities, the PIU President, and Vice Presidents of PIU.
+The VP for Student Development will seek advice in an emergency from local authorities, the PIU President, and Vice Presidents of PIU.
 The families of the students shall be informed and consulted whenever possible.